mohitgupta4570/Heart-Disease-Predictor-App/README.md

 | Naive Bayes         | Fast and efficient but assumes feature independence    |
 | Random Forest (Ensemble)      | Strong ensemble performance with reduced overfitting   |
 | XGBoost (Ensemble)           | Best overall performance with highest accuracy and MCC |

+AI Model Analyst

+The application integrates a **Generative AI assistant** that can answer questions such as:

+- Which model performed best?
+- Why does Random Forest outperform Decision Tree?
+- What does MCC indicate about model performance?
+- Compare Logistic Regression and KNN
+- Why might XGBoost perform better on this dataset?

+The chatbot analyzes **actual model results generated from the dataset**.